seabrus/getmeta/README.md

 ```

 This code will run on the event `blur` when it happens for the input with a website address.
 It gets the `url` value, validates it, shows an animated gif to indicate that loading is in progress, and calls the `GetMeta()` function.

+###Note 1
+Please note that `timeout` for the request to the website specified by `url` is now set equal to 3000 ms. If no response is got during this time, an error will be thrown and the `result` will `underfind`.

+###Note 2
+The package prevents attempts to flood the application with traffic and limits the number of calls to 5 per second.